-Similar to associate's programs, four-year bachelor's programs in radiation therapy include both lecture-based courses and clinical experiences.
+Similar to associate's programs, bachelor's programs in radiation therapy include both lecture-based courses and clinical experiences.
 However, these programs focus on the treatment of diseases through medical radiation.
 Graduates of bachelor's programs are prepared for professional licensure as radiation therapists.

 Associate's Degree Programs in Radiologic Technology

 Associate's degree programs in radiologic technology prepare students to become radiologic technicians or radiographers.
 Students learn to use medical imaging equipment to produces images used by physicians for diagnostic purposes.
 Programs typically last two years.

 Students learn to operate radiology equipment and basic patient care skills, including positioning the patient for treatment.
 Course topics include:

 - Radiologic procedures

 Bachelor's Degree Programs in Radiation Therapy

 Programs in radiation therapy are commonly offered at the bachelor's degree level.
 These programs train students to use radiation beams, also known as x-rays, as a means to treat disease in patients.
 Radiation therapy is often used in the treatment of cancer.
 Programs last four years and combine classroom instruction with clinical experience.

 Students typically complete coursework in chemistry, biology, physics and math in addition to topics in radiation therapy.
 Courses might include: